mornfall/gib-bundle/readme.txt

  • it has a simple but powerful language for describing build graphs,
  • uses timestamps on source files to figure out what needs to be done,
- • no builtin support for particular programming languages¹,
+ • no builtin support for particular programming languages.¹

 Of course, it comes with some improvements over ‹make› (what would be the point otherwise):

  • the language is simpler and more regular,
- • variables are true lists (not space-separated strings),
+ • variables are true lists (not with significant whitespace),
  • outputs depend on the exact commands used to build them,
  • support for dynamic dependencies,
  • first-rate support for script-generated rules,